Phone Conferences: How to Join or Host a Conference Call From Anywhere on Any Device

 However, when most people need to convey important information quickly, they tend to feel most comfortable with a conversation or meeting.
 Conference calling provides the perfect solution to hold online meetings.
 There’s something to be said about talking with someone rather than writing, even if it’s over the phone.
 For example, waiting for an email while a deadline approaches is a situation that could easily be remedied by a quick phone call.

 You might not be able to get the team into Conference Room B down at headquarters any time soon, but that doesn’t mean you need to abandon regular meetings and conferences.
-Not only that, but sometimes a desktop app just doesn’t cut it in these situations.
-That’s because you can’t count on everyone being at a computer, so a mobile app only makes sense and ensures that everyone’s ready to go wherever they are.
+Mercifully, there are meeting applications that can be downloaded on your desktop computer or mobile phone.
+This ensures everyone's ready for a team pow-wow whenever necessary, no matter where they are.

 And if you’re a teleconferencing veteran, you might just learn a few new phone system tricks with some often overlooked conferencing features.
 You probably have a good idea of what web conferencing software is used for, but you might be surprised at the possibilities.
 There’s a lot more to it than just group calls.